clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Live Host Discovery.md

 Host is up (0.10s latency).
 Nmap done: 256 IP addresses (5 hosts up) scanned in 29.89 seconds
 ```
-* If we peek at the network traffic as shown in the figure below, we will discover many packets with the ACK flag set and sent to port 80 of the target systems.
+* Wireshark analysis shows many packets with the ACK flag set and sent to port 80 of the target systems.
   * Nmap sends each packet twice.
-The systems that don’t respond are offline or inaccessible.
+  * The systems that do not respond are offline or inaccessible.

 ### UDP Ping
 * Finally, we can use UDP to discover if the host is online.